Insight

 Set up escalation rules:

-- Scores that deviate from rep's average by a wide margin trigger manager review
+• Scores that deviate from the rep's average by a wide margin trigger manager review

-- First instance of any new objection type gets manager evaluation
+• First instance of any new objection type gets the manager's evaluation

 Create feedback loops: When managers disagree with AI scoring, document why.
 Feed that information back to improve the algorithm.
 This continuous refinement makes automated scoring more accurate over time.